This content is part of an article series.

 Verdict: eat as much as you’d like.
 But be aware that certain foods that are high in monounsaturated fats, like nuts and avocados, can contain significant amounts of the dreaded omega-6 polyunsaturated fats, which we’ll discuss below.
 Exercise caution.

-These three fats – long-chain saturated, medium chain triglycerides and monounsaturated – should form the bulk of your fat intake.
 In addition to their lack of toxicity, eating these fats will: